pisolofin/TicToeMultiVersion/frontend/VanillaJS/README.md

 ## How to create new project like this

+This section is the same of jQuery version without jQuery reference.

 Initialize npm
 `npm init -y`

-Add TypeScript, sass and jQuery dependencies
+Add TypeScript and sass dependencies
 `npm install --save-dev typescript sass`
-`npm install --save jquery`

 To compile project add webpack and webpack-cli dependencies `npm install --save-dev webpack webpack-cli`